YeAnbang/project_ocular_reconstruction/README.md

 <img src="data/landmarks_51_annotated.png" width="50%">
 </p>

-The provided demos fit FLAME to 3D landmarks or to a scan, using 3D landmarks for initialization and during fitting.
-Both demos use the shown 51 landmarks.
-Providing the landmarks in the exact order is essential.
+We project 3D scan into a 2D image and use dlib to automatically annotate landmarks on the projected image.
+Then, we traceback to the closest point in the scan data and mark it as a landmark.

 ### Citing